 1850-1924 | French

-This thoroughly modern view of Les Champs-Élysées was composed by the celebrated French painter Jean François Raffaëlli.
-The delicate oil captures a common scene from late 19th-century life in Paris: a popular avenue on a cool autumn day is traversed by groups of social elite, each dressed in the fashions of the age.
-Exploring the climate of the city, Raffaëlli's mature works capture the energy of the great parks and boulevards of the new Paris that emerged at the turn of the century.
-His colorful legacy documents the realities of urban life during his age, all chronicled in his distinctive brushwork and sophisticated palette.
+This thoroughly modern Parisian scene was composed by the celebrated French painter Jean François Raffaëlli.
+The delicate oil captures a familiar subject from late 19th-century life in the city: a busy avenue at the edge of a park on a cool autumn day.
+Exploring the climate of the city, Raffaëlli's mature works capture the energy of the grand parks and boulevards of the new Paris that emerged at the turn of the century.
+His legacy documents the realities of urban life during his age, all chronicled in his distinctive brushwork and sophisticated palette.

 Raffaëlli was not the only artist of his era to devote his canvases to the urban landscape.
 Camille Pissarro, Claude Monet, Gustave Caillebotte and others composed significant works on the subject of the urban milieu.
 On the whole, it was an entirely new kind of painting, and it was largely influenced by the work of social engineer Baron Haussmann beginning in the 1850s.
 At the request of Emperor Napoleon III, Haussmann designed and carried out a large-scale urban renewal program, erecting landmarks and tree-lined thoroughfares throughout the city to create a unified and socially-centered urban aesthetic.
 The city became a glittering stage for modern advancements and bourgeois pleasure, which paved the way for a new kind of subject that was eagerly adopted by the Impressionists and artistic avant-garde.